srubinacci/imputation-ukb-ref-panel/low-coverage-pipeline/tools/glimpse2_phase/Readme.md

 <!-- dx-header -->
-# impute5 (DNAnexus Platform App)
+# GLIMPSE2 (DNAnexus Platform App)

-efficient genotype imputation using the PBWT
+Efficient low-coverage WGS imputation using GLIMPSE2

 This is the source code for an app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see